sphinx-doc/sphinx/Doc-26/library/cgi.rst

 .. rubric:: Footnotes

-.. [#] Note that some recent versions of the HTML specification do state what order the field values should be supplied in, but knowing whether a request was received from a conforming browser, or even from a browser at all, is tedious and error- prone.
+.. [#] Note that some recent versions of the HTML specification do state what order the field values should be supplied in, but knowing whether a request was received from a conforming browser, or even from a browser at all, is tedious and error-prone.